koenw/fullstack-hello/README.md

   http://localhost:3000/`)
 * Add the API imports and column definitions to `frontend/src/app.tsx`

+### Possible next steps

+* Make UI aware of foreign key relations;
+* Generate remaining dataset-specific UI code, leaving only configuration to determine the columns.
+* Add search and/or filter functionality

 ## Deployment

 You'll need Docker🐋 and a PostgreSQL🐘 database.
 Pre-build Docker images are